 1.7.
-Appendix A of this document provides a summary of Committee activities since the Third Review in 2010.
-Appendix B provides a list of documents submitted by Members since the last review of the Agreement relevant to the various issues raised in this report.
-Appendix C provides information about SPS-related dispute settlement activities.
+Appendix A of this document provides a summary of Committee activities between the Third Review in 2010 and October 2014.
+Appendix B provides a list of documents submitted by Members during that same period relevant to the various issues raised in this report.
+Appendix C provides information about SPS-related dispute settlement activities in this period.